badster-git/instagram-twitter-rss-generator/README.md

 urllib3==1.25.10
 ```

-## Configuration:
+## Configuration
-To change from Atom type to Json or Html, edit:
+To change from Atom type to Json or Html edit:
 ```
 rssBridgeUrl = "...format=Atom"
 ```